 - Sign holders, which hold signs created on tagboard, are located on both levels of the Campus Center and are available for use.
 Contact the Information Desk for reservation details.

 - All postings in the Evelyn Young Dining Room and/or Marketplace facilities must be approved by the Dining Service Office.
 Any window paint used should be acrylic paint mixed with dish soap – not car chalk or window paint.

 - Evelyn Young Dining Room Table Tent Holders- table tents must be reviewed in advance, printed on card stock, and not exceed 4 x 5.5 inches.
 Space is available for 80.
-Approved and printed table tents should be in the Information Desk by end of the business day on Monday for placement by the Student Activities Office staff on Tuesday morning.
+Approved and printed table tents should be in the Information Desk by end of the business day on Monday for placement by the Campus Activities Office staff on Tuesday morning.

 Posting in Other Areas

 - Sandwich boards are available for outdoor use only, being mindful not to obstruct sidewalk traffic.
 Contact the Campus Activities Office for details.

 - For posting in the residence halls, you must obtain approval from the Residential Life Office.